-Thailand can be an incredible place to visit with your family too — it has a rich cultural heritage, an ample amount of activities to keep the kids entertained, and it’s a haven for foodies!
+Thailand can be an incredible place to visit with your family — it has a rich cultural heritage, an ample amount of activities to keep the kids entertained, and it’s a haven for foodies!

-Morning: Explore Wat Arun
+DAY ONE: Explore Wat Arun

 For your first morning exploring this culturally rich city, we believe Wat Arun, aka Temple of the Dawn, is an iconic landmark in Bangkok that is a MUST SEE!